Master of Arts in Teaching

 Teaching could not only be a rewarding career for you personally, but also could fill a great need for teachers throughout Texas and the nation.
-Reports indicate that nationally, we need approximately 300,000 each year.
+Reports indicate the national teacher shortage is growing larger.
 In Texas, the state education agency has identified teacher shortage areas — most of which are options in both the MAT and Certification-only programs — as well as loan forgiveness opportunities.

 MAT Degree Program

 If you have a bachelor’s degree in a field other than education, you can gain initial teacher certification and earn a graduate degree at the same time.
 The MAT degree meets teacher certification standards set by the Texas State Board for Educator Certification and is accredited by the Texas Education Agency.
 The MAT program provides a high quality education within a flexible framework that enables you to balance the demands of both your personal and professional life.
 The MAT degree program is a hybrid-type degree, meaning courses are predominantly online with some on-campus classes.